-No aura; CL 14th; Craft Wondrous Item, Create Alchana, Perfect Materials; DC: -; Price: 28,000 gp.
+Caster Level: 14: Prerequisites: Alchemy, Craft Wondrous Item, Create Alchana, Perfect Materials; DC: -; Market Price: 28,000 gp.

-Satrian's Wildernessalve [Unguent; Special]
+Satrian's Wildernessalve [Unguest: Special]

 Satrian's Wildernessalve acts as a visual and olfactory camouflage for those within the wild.
-It duplicates the effects of the Philter of Wildscent (see above) for its duration of 1d8 hours, but it also provides a +4 circumstance bonus to Hide checks in wild areas.
+It duplicates the effects of the Philter of Wildscent (see above) for its duration of 1d8 hours, but it also provides a +4 bonus to Hide checks in wild areas.
 Each dose is enough to coat the skin of a medium-sized being or two small beings, and it must be applied to living skin, not items, clothes, or armor.

-No aura; CL 8th; Craft Unguent; DC: 24; Price: 300 gp/4 oz.
+Caster Level: 8; Prerequisites: Profession: Herbalist, Craft Unguent; DC: 24; Market Price: 300 gp/4 oz.; Cost to Create: 4,800 gp/gallon.

-Siege Salts [Alchana; Special]
+Siege Salts [Alchana: Special]

 Siege salts were created specifically for castle siege combat, or more particularly for siege defense.
 These work best when they can be implemented strategically (poured down murder holes or sprinkled out an arrow loop on someone scaling the walls), though they also have their uses in other ways.
-Siege salts can be flung by hand by opening the standard-sized pouch and swinging the arm wide, scattering the crystals in a five-foot-radius semicircle centered on the person, similar to the area of effect of a burning hands spell.
+Siege salts can be flung by hand by opening the standard-sized pouch and swinging the arm wide, scattering the crystals in a five-footradius semicircle centered on the person, similar to the area of effect of a burning hands spell.
 Once the siege salts are scattered or placed, all it takes is water (as little as rain or a wineskin of water sprayed across the salted area) to activate their alchemical powers.
-See below under individual salt types for effects.
+See below under individual salt types for effects. atalog of Wonders